Ken-Mens/Tetris_clone/README.md

 To play the game clone this repo and run npm run start when entering the directory.
 That way you'll be ready to play the game on your localhost.

+Here is a link to the current state of the  Tetris [Game](https://tetris-525.herokuapp.com/).